Revenue theory of cost: Empirical evidence

-Many scholars have confirmed that universities fit much of Bowen's description: the economist Ronald G. Ehrenberg, in his book Tuition Rising: Why College Costs So Much, describes universities as "cookie monsters" who "seek out all the resources that they can get their hands on and then devour them", for instance, while the former president of Harvard University Derek Bok, in his book Universities in the Marketplace: The Commercialization of Higher Education, compared universities to "compulsive gamblers" for whom "there is never enough money to satisfy their desires".
+Many scholars have argued that universities fit much of Bowen's description: the economist Ronald G. Ehrenberg, in his book Tuition Rising: Why College Costs So Much, describes universities as "cookie monsters" who "seek out all the resources that they can get their hands on and then devour them", for instance, while the former president of Harvard University Derek Bok, in his book Universities in the Marketplace: The Commercialization of Higher Education, compared universities to "compulsive gamblers" for whom "there is never enough money to satisfy their desires".

 However, evidence for the revenue theory of costs has been mixed.
 The economists Robert E. Martin and R. Carter Hill argued in a 2014 study of American universities, for instance, that Bowen's rule does play a major role in rising university costs, accounting for 51% of the cost change in public universities and 43% of the change in private universities during a "loose revenue period" between 1987 and 2005 (before the 2008 financial crisis, when "economic conditions were good and, according to surveys, the public placed an ever higher value on postsecondary education"), and 29% at public universities and 64% at private universities during a "tight revenue period" between 2008 and 2011 (after the financial crisis, when "economic conditions became severe and the public was pressed by the cost of higher education").
 Additionally, they determined that Bowen effects are larger than Baumol effects.
 However, a 2006 study by economists Robert B. Archibald and David H. Feldman found the reverse, contending that Bowen's rule played only a minor role in rising higher education costs while the Baumol effect dominated.